serviceplanet/shim-review/README.md

 # Build instructions

-Bbuild instructions, including what OS to start with, where to get OS images, etc. I'm going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
+Build instructions, including what OS to start with, where to get OS images, etc. I'm going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc,